-When embarking on the planning stage of a new social housing development, there are many issues to consider in order to ensure future tenants are adequately provided for.
-Paul Painter, Managing Director of Zaun Limited, looks at the issue of security and how fencing can help create a secure environment while being aesthetically pleasing.
+When embarking on the planning stage of new social housing development, there are many issues to consider to ensure future tenants are adequately provided.
+Alastair Henman, Managing Director of Zaun Limited, looks at security and how fencing can help create a secure environment while being aesthetically pleasing.

-Housing associations are major players in the building and nurturing of communities, not just as developers and landlords but also through their social investment role.
-The requirement to create a safe and secure environment for people to live, work and play is key and by working with experienced manufacturers and suppliers housing associations can fulfill their commitment to provide this.
+Housing associations are major players in building and nurturing communities, not just as developers and landlords but also through their social investment role.
+The requirement to create a safe and secure environment for people to live, work, and play is key.
+Working with experienced manufacturers and suppliers, housing associations can fulfil their commitment to providing this.

-Research has shown that developing and maintaining a positive image of an area can have long term benefits, by creating a sense of pride and enhancing the life style of those within it.
-Known as the ‘broken windows theory’, it states that people obtain their cues from the environment about how well cared for an area is.
-One broken window, left unfixed, leads to another and so continues the downward spiral.
+Research has shown that developing and maintaining a positive image of an area can have long term benefits by creating a sense of pride and enhancing the lifestyle of those within it.
+Known as the ‘broken windows theory, people obtain their cues from the environment about how well cared an area is.
+One broken window left unfixed leads to another, and so continues the downward spiral.
 Fixing that first broken window will go a long way to reinforcing a positive image.

-If security measures can be subtly and positively incorporated at the early planning stages then it is more likely that it will tick all the boxes in terms of functionality, practicality and cost effectiveness.
-Initial considerations include deciphering exactly what the security requirements are for the facility in question, be it residential, commercial or leisure.
+If security measures can be subtly and positively incorporated at the early planning stages, then it is more likely that it will tick all the boxes in terms of functionality, practicality and cost-effectiveness.
+Initial considerations include deciphering exactly the security requirements for the facility in question: residential, commercial, or leisure.

-Just as fencing can be used to secure many difference buildings and open spaces, it is not a case of one fence fits all.
-The variety of different solutions available to specifiers is extensive and can be tailored to suit the application whilst avoiding the creation of a ‘fortress’ which is often a stereotype associated with perimeter fencing.
+Just as fencing can be used to secure many different buildings and open spaces, it is not a case of one fence fits all.
+The variety of different solutions available to specifiers is wide.
+It can be tailored to suit the application whilst avoiding creating a ‘fortress’, often a stereotype associated with perimeter fencing.

-Whether a fencing system is installed to keep people in or out, the products currently available can transform a fence into a feature, contributing to that all-important positive image.
-Through the use of softer lines and an injection of colour Zaun has a diverse product range that offers the benefit of being attractive yet safe.
+Whether a fencing system is installed to keep people in or out, the available products can transform a fence into a feature, contributing to that all-important positive image.
+Through softer lines and an injection of colour, Zaun has a diverse product range that offers the benefit of being attractive yet safe.

 can be customized with its unique lettering option designed to bring names, mottos and logos to life.

-At Zaun, we believe close attention to detail, high quality manufacturing and the ability to provide a first class service offering, including all design and the management of installation work, are essential when it comes to providing a secure solution.
+At Zaun, we believe close attention to detail, high-quality manufacturing, and the ability to provide a first-class service offering, including all design and the management of installation work, are essential for providing a secure solution.

-We go through extensive product testing and approvals to ensure our solutions meet the very highest standards of performance and conform to all the necessary requirements including Secured by Design (SBD).
-By guaranteeing national Police approval SBD gives everyone involved in the specification process complete peace of mind that products awarded the SBD logo provide a realistic level of resistance to criminal attack.
+We go through extensive product testing and approvals to ensure our solutions meet the highest performance standards and conform to all the requirements, including Secured by Design (SBD).
+By guaranteeing national Police approval, SBD gives everyone involved in the specification process complete peace of mind that products awarded the SBD logo provide a realistic level of resistance to criminal attack.

-In addition to the aesthetics of the specified fencing another key consideration for housing associations is the environmental impact of the chosen design to ensure they are doing all they can to meet the Code for Sustainable Construction and also the Code for Sustainable Homes.
+In addition to the aesthetics of the specified fencing, another key consideration for housing associations is the environmental impact of the chosen design to ensure they are doing all they can to meet the Code for Sustainable Construction and the Code for Sustainable Homes.

 As part of the code, housing associations need to consider and assess tenants preferred method of travel.
-If people intend to travel by bike adequate provision needs to be made to ensure bikes can be parked safely and securely.
+If people intend to travel by bike, adequate provision must be made to ensure bikes can be parked safely and securely.